Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps

 On the other hand, for all edge $e$ of $S$ incident on a vertex $u$ of $S$, $\pi^{-1}(u)=X_u$ and $\pi'^{-1}(u)=Y_u$ are acted upon properly and cocompactly by the stabilizers of $u$ in $\pi_1(\G,\Y)$ and $\pi_1(\G',\Y')$ respectively.
-In fact, as mentioned above, $X_u$ and $Y_u$ are uniformly quasiisometric to vertex groups of $(\G,\Y)$ and $(\G',\Y')$.
+In fact, as mentioned above, $X_u$ and $Y_u$ are uniformly quasiisometric to corresponding vertex groups of $(\G,\Y)$ and $(\G',\Y')$.
 Thus by condition $(1)$ and $(2)(a)$, for any edge $e$ of $S$ incident on a vertex $u$ of $S$, the inclusion $Y_u\map X_u$ admits a CT map, and $Y_e\map X_e$ is a (uniform) qi embedding.
-The condition projection hypothesis in Theorem \ref{main thm} follows from the condition $(2) (b)$.
+Since $G'$ acts on $Y$ and $X$ by isometry, to check the compatible fiberwise projection condition in Theorem \ref{main thm}, it is enough to show that for any edge $\mathfrak{e}$ of $\Y'$ incident on a vertex $\mathfrak{u}$ and $h\in G'_{\mathfrak{u}}$, the quadruple $(G_{\mathfrak{u}},G'_{\mathfrak{u}},hG_{\mathfrak{e}},hG'_{\mathfrak{e}})$ satisfies the compatible projection condition (Definition \ref{defn-compatible proj}).
+However, it follows from the condition $(2) (b)$ as $G'_{\mathfrak{u}}$ acts on Cayley graph of $G_{\mathfrak{u}}$ by isometry.
 This completes the proof.